X

 • MRI scan.
 This is done using magnetic field and radio waves to make computerized images.
 During an MRI scan, you lie on a movable table that's guided into a tube.

 • Angiogram.
-If there is concern about a possible aneurysm in the brain or other blood vessel problem, an angiogram might be necessary to provide more information.
+If there is concern about a possible aneurysm in the brain or other blood vessel issue, an angiogram can provide more information.
 This test uses X-rays and a special dye to produce pictures of the blood flow in the blood vessels in the brain.

 Treatment

-Hematomas that are small and produce no signs or symptoms don't need to be removed.
-However, signs and symptoms can appear or worsen days or weeks after the injury.
+Intracranial hematomas that are small and produce no symptoms don't need to be removed.
+However, symptoms can appear or worsen days or weeks after the injury.
 As a result, you might have to be watched for neurological changes, have your intracranial pressure monitored and undergo repeated head CT scans.

-If you take blood-thinning medication, such as warfarin (Coumadin, Jantoven), you may need therapy to reverse the effects of the medication.
+If you take blood-thinning medicine, such as warfarin (Jantoven), you may need therapy to reverse the effects of the medicine.
 This will reduce the risk of further bleeding.
 Options for reversing blood thinners include giving vitamin K and fresh frozen plasma.

 Surgery